VzxPLnHqr/satsodynamics/README.md

 ##### Alternative treatments of fees
 * Ignore them and just release the full amount of heat associated with them.
-* Transfer the energy associated with fees over to the coinbase outputs.
+* Transfer the internal energy associated with fees over to the coinbase outputs.

 ## Status
 * Pre-proof-of-concept (aka probably broken).